chrisarnott86/LaTeX-101/docs/install.md

 * [Texmaker](https://www.xm1math.net/texmaker/)
 * [Texstudio](https://www.texstudio.org/)

-## Mac OS
+## macOS

-For Mac OS, the standard installation is [MacTex](https://www.tug.org/mactex/), this bundles the MacTex distrinbution together with the TeXShop editor and some other utilities.
+For macOS, the standard installation is [MacTex](https://www.tug.org/mactex/), this bundles the MacTex distribution together with the TeXShop editor and some other utilities.
 One install file is all you need.

 Download the [installer](https://www.tug.org/mactex/mactex-download.html) to get